tofuchenne/blerry-zmk/README.md

 Basically the same as above, except there is no room for customization (i.e. the layout is fixed).

 You can edit the behavior of the rotary encoder by changing `sensor-bindings = <&inc_dec_kp XXXX YYYY;` in `config/boards/arm/blerry75/blerry75.keymap`. `XXXX` and `YYYY` are keycodes.

-Currently only one layer is present as I don't see a need for more.